 - " This Financial Guidebook includes the costs you should consider, savings options, and financial resources to help you manage your money during treatment. - " Don't worry about completing the action items all at once, especially because you may need to reach out to different people for information, start ongoing conversations, or revisit sections at a later date.
 Go through the guidebook at your own pace, taking breathers whenever you need them. - " You don't have to go through the guidebook alone.
-In addition to trusted loved ones, Family Reach Resource Navigators, your social worker, and the rest of your care team are also there to lend a helping hand. - " Don't wait until you have financial problems to read through this guidebook or talk about costs with your care team.
+Your parents, aunt, uncle, significant other, or best friend can help.
+Family Reach Resource Navigators, your social worker, and the rest of your care team are also there to lend a helping hand. - " Don't wait until you or your family have financial problems to read through this guidebook or talk about costs with your care team.
 Armed with knowledge and resources, you can preserve your financial health before it gets in the way of healing.